-What Do Seventh-day Adventists Believe about Unity in Christ?
+What Do Seventh-day Adventists Believe About Unity in Christ?

-Seventh-day Adventists believe in the Christian idea of unity.
-The idea of believers in Jesus being united with a common goal of representing God and His love to the world.
-This unity doesn’t mean uniformity or loss of identity and individuality but rather, believers fitting together like puzzle pieces to serve a greater purpose.
+Seventh-day Adventists believe in biblical unity—the idea of believers in Jesus being united by the truth of the Bible and the common goal of representing God and His love to the world.

-- Unity of believers in Jesus Christ
+- The basis for the unity of believers in Jesus Christ

-- How to live out this unity in a practical sense
+- How to live out this unity

 - Where divisions among church groups come from

-- How unity looks like in Adventism
+- What unity looks like in Adventism